 Teachers, grandparents, and other caregivers need to know about your child’s pica and treatment.
 Let them know possible triggers.
 Explain what they should do during a pica episode, including ways to prevent or distract from inappropriate eating behaviors.
 Be sure they have the poison control phone number and know when to call.

 Knowing your child’s triggers can ease the uncertainty felt by both you and your child.
 Having a plan and communicating clearly to other caregivers is the key to success in managing your child’s pica.
-Visit our nutrition concerns section to learn more about prevention and treatment of nutrition issues.
+Visit our special diets and food allergy section to learn more about prevention and treatment of nutrition issues.